-In an attempt to keep Owen away from our real Christmas tree, I decided to make him a felt Christmas tree.
-So I spent the better part of last Saturday night putting 20 year old Chelsea to shame and knocking out a baller felt Christmas tree– complete with ornaments and presents.
+In an attempt to keep Owen away from our real tree, I decided to make him a felt Christmas tree.
+So I spent the better part of last Saturday night putting 20 year old Chelsea to shame and knocking out a baller DIY felt Christmas tree– complete with ornaments and presents.

 I should also add that I’m too much of a perfectionist to freehand ornaments, bows, and ornament designs with scissors so I created patterns, which I’m sharing with you at the end of the post.